 This is why “customer education” is also thought of as “customer empowerment”.
 Your product or service should help customers do what they do best, and do it even better than before!

 Let’s look at what companies stand to gain by investing more in customer education.

-The benefits of educating customers range from improved day-to-day satisfaction with a product to increased trust in the brand.
+The benefits of customer training range from improved day-to-day satisfaction with a product to increased trust in the brand.
 But before you start planning your customer education program, it’s important to understand that it’s not only new customers that need to be trained.

 1. Improved customer satisfaction

 Imagine you’ve just bought a new car.
-It’s fresh off the showroom floor, and it’s supposed to sport some mind-blowing new features that make driving easier and more enjoyable.
-The only problem is that you haven’t driven in years!
+It’s fresh off the showroom floor, and is supposed to sport some mind-blowing new features that make driving easier and more enjoyable.
+The only problem is that you haven’t driven in years.